Text Link

 Mounjaro is not a quick weight-loss solution and shouldn't be taken for this purpose.

-Mounjaro side effects and health risks
+Mounjaro side effects and health concerns

 Taking tirzepatide can result in many harmful adverse effects.
 Mounjaro side effects may include:1,2,3

-Researchers also found that Mounjaro can cause thyroid tumors in rats; however, it’s unknown if this medication causes thyroid cancer in humans.
+Researchers has found that Mounjaro can cause thyroid tumors in rats; however, it’s unknown if this medication causes thyroid cancer in humans.
 That said, the FDA recommends that you avoid taking Mounjaro if you have a family history of thyroid cancer or have Multiple Endocrine Neoplasia syndrome type 2.3

 Can you overdose on tirzepatide?